jacobvarner/hoops-jacobvarner/_posts/2020-11-14-2020-2021-sec-basketball-team-previews-mississippi-state-bulldogs.md

 Starting the season against Clemson in the Cancun Challenge probably isn't a good sign for Mississippi State and I expect them to start and end the year with losses with plenty of others in between.
 There's a brief window of easier games in the non-conference schedule, but the Bulldogs still have tough matchups against Dayton and Utah State before they make it to SEC play.

 Unfortunately for Mississippi State, they only get to play the other teams I predict to be near the bottom of the league four total times and just two of those are at home.
-The home games against Texas A&M and Vanderbilt could wind up being the Bulldogs only wins in conference play.
+The home games against Texas A&M and Vanderbilt could wind up being the Bulldogs' only wins in conference play.

 Drawing Iowa State at home could give Mississippi State a nice chance at a mid-season bright spot and a win for the SEC in the SEC/Big 12 Challenge.